 the Default Estimated Annual Consumption for that class of Final Demand Site; or if not available

 other available information that is appropriate for a typical profile of a similar site to best estimate the expected annual import consumption of the Final Demand Site.

+for a Final Demand Site that is also a Mixed Demand Site;

+if 24 months of data is available, the average calculated Final Demand based on metered data over the 24 months; or if not available,

+when a minimum of 12 months of data is available, the average calculated Final Demand over the period for which metered data is available; or if not available

+the Default Estimated Annual Consumption for that class of Final Demand Site where reconciliation may be considered during the annual review under Paragraph 6, or if not available;

+other available information that is appropriate for a typical profile of a similar site to best estimate the expected annual import consumption of the Final Demand Site where reconciliation may be considered during the annual review under Paragraph 6.

-4.2A If a Final Demand Site has been reallocated to a different charging band in accordance with Paragraph 6.1 or 7.17 with effect from a time which falls within the 24 months before the time of the assessment under Paragraph 4.1 or 4.2, then the time period used for the purposes of such assessment shall be the time since the date when the last band reallocation became effective.
+4.2A If a Final Demand Site has been reallocated to a different charging band in accordance with Paragraph 6.1 or 7.17 with effect from a time which falls within the 24 months before the time of the assessment under Paragraph 4.1, 4.1A or 4.2, then the time period used for the purposes of such assessment shall be the time since the date when the last band reallocation became effective.

 Each Final Demand Site will be allocated in accordance with Paragraphs 4.1 to 4.2A to the charging band where its capacity or consumption (as applicable) is greater than the minimum threshold for that charging band, and less than or equal to the maximum threshold for that charging band (as determined under Paragraph 2 or 3).